Drain Cleaning | September 17, 2021

 A sink strainer is a piece of perforated metal that fits into the top of a sink drain and keeps larger pieces of food and debris from going down your drain.
 Think of it as a filter for your kitchen sink.

 The strainer is often made of stainless steel to better resist corrosion.
 But it can come in different materials, like brass as shown below.
 In most residential homes, it is sized to fit a standard 3.5″ drain hole.
-If your drain connects to a garbage disposal, the sink strainer will have a basket to catch debris.
+Additionally, if your drain connects to a garbage disposal, the sink strainer will have a basket to catch debris.

 The Tools & Materials You’ll Need